rollerozxa/boxsmasher.voxelmanip.se/download.md

 <div class="note">
 	<p><strong>ℹ️ Note</strong></p>

 	<p>The last proper version of Box Smasher was v1.0.1 released on the 25th of May 2023.
 A new version v1.1 is planned to be released sometime in the future, incorporating many changes and bugfixes that have occurred since then.
-In the meantime you can download the latest development version</p>
+In the meantime you can download the latest development version as a universal LÖVE package.</p>
 </div>

 ## Latest development version